Bartosz-Szopiera/monterail-test/README.md

   except from avatar in modal itself.
 - [ ] Anchor page's header (fixed position).
 - [ ] Disable viewport scroll while profile modal is visible.
+- [ ] Impose limit on number of questions loaded from database by server-side script, and modifying function querying server.